Clearing big chunks of cube data

 After manually clearing out data, if it has not been done before, limit rules and feeders to avoid calculating and feeding unnecessary steps.
 This can be a time-consuming activity to go through the main cubes of the model.
 However, it can lead to additional benefits - in terms of memory, calculation times, model reboot times, file size on disk, the time of backup procedures, etc. Oh yes, while clearing data, don't forget to turn off the transaction logging temporarily ;-)

 What I found equally useful, is to inspect how many cells we have in each of the (bigger) cubes.
 Both input cells and calculated / fed cells are useful.
 You can run the Performance monitor in Planning Analytics to count those cells.
-What I did additionally, is setting up temporary cubes with the same dimensions as some of the big cubes.
+What I did additionally, is setting up temporary cubes with the same dimensions as some of the biggest cubes.
 A TI process would write a 1 in the temporary cube for every input cell of the original cube.
-Like that, you can count by Year/Scenario/Version, and other detail, how many input cells.
-It turned out that certain currently calculated versions were affected by high-level input of data, spreading data over a cell that was previously 0...
-You can easily tally up to a few billion cells if you don't pay attention to this.
-Now, you need to determine this in the first place, but curing the situation is just as important - it's far from easy!
-Clearing data there might make your boss or customer really angry ;-)
+Like that, you can count by Year/Scenario/Version, and other detail, how many input cells the cube contains.
+It turned out that certain CURRENTLY calculated versions were affected by high-level input of data, spreading data over a cell that was previously 0...
+In total, you can easily end up with a few billions of populated cells if you don't pay attention to this.
+Now, you need to determine this in the first place, but curing the situation is just as important - it's far from easy like I showed you!
+Beware, clearing data in the wrong slices might make your boss or customer really angry ;-) Protect yourself and take a frequent backup of the entire data directory.

 All in all, my experience is that, if the different parts of the exercise are executed thoroughly, the benefits can be substantial.
 Do factor in also a period of validation by the business.
 The bigger the model, the more time should be foreseen.